 Really, no one can tell you if it is time to consider divorce… only you hold that answer.
 Instead, as you read this article, listen to yourself.
 Listen to your answers.
 Feel what you feel.
-Ultimately the answer to your questions are already available to you and will become apparent as you take the time to listen.
+Ultimately the answer to your questions are already available to you and will likley become apparent as you take the time to listen to yourself.

 “Has there been unfaithfulness, abuse or another kind of personal safety crisis?”

 “Have I truly and rationally discussed my thoughts and concerns with my spouse?”

 “Have my spouse and I spoken to a counsellor about our marriage?”

 “Am I becoming someone that I don’t like because of my difficult marriage?”

 “If this ‘one little issue’ was fixable, would I be happier in my marriage?”

 Obviously a crisis such as abuse or unfaithfulness cannot be ignored.
 Your relationship is not healthy if this has happened.
 Abuse or adultery are not the only examples of crises…your marital crisis could be financial problems, abandonment or even health issues.
 Still, a crisis may not demand a divorce… it may simply require work from both of you with the help, perhaps. of a marriage counsellor.